Export meat licence fact sheet

 A copy of your AUS-MEAT Certificate of Accreditation is acceptable proof.

-In the case of a corporate identity: Provide your Australian Company Number (ACN) as requested on the application form
+Provide your Australian Business Number (ABN) and/or Australian Company Number (ACN) as requested on the application form

-Contact the standards industry body, AUS-MEAT Limited for requirements of accreditation on phone number: (07) 3247 7200
+Contact the standards industry body, AUS-MEAT Limited for requirements of accreditation:

 What does a licence cost?

 The annual export meat licence application levy is $500.
-This fee does not apply where the applicant is the occupier of a registered export meat establishment and is listed by AUS-MEAT as a packer exporter.
+This fee does not apply where the applicant is the occupier of a registered export meat establishment.